luckybird1994/ASAM/docs/data.md

 ## Train Dataset
-We use %1 of [SA-1B]() subset [sa_000000]() to train controlnet from stratch and project images to latent.
-SA-1B save masks per image as a json file.
-It can be loaded as a dictionary in python in the below format.
+We use %1 of [SA-1B]() subset [sa_000000]() to train controlnet from stratch and generate adversarial samples.
+SA-1B dataset save masks per image as a json file.
+It can be loaded as a dictionary in python in the below format:

 ```python
 {